-- SQL Server Authentication on page 5-3 - setDatabaseConfiguration Command Examples on page 5-4 - Setting the Database as a SQL Server with SSO Login on Windows on page 5-5 - In ElectricFlow 5.0 and later, set the database configuration based on the type of user authentication used by the database: - For SQL server authentication or a SQL Server with NTLM login, go to the command line and enter:
+- SQL Server Authentication on page 5-3 - setDatabaseConfiguration Command Examples on page 5-5 - Setting the Database as a SQL Server with SSO Login on Windows on page 5-6 - (ElectricFlow 5.0 and later) Set the database configuration based on the type of user authentication used by the database: - For SQL server authentication or a SQL Server with NTLM login, enter setDatabaseConfiguration <--options> where <--options> are the options that you specify based on the type of user authentication.

-setDatabaseConfiguration <--options>,

-where <options> are the options that you specify based on the type of user authentication used by the database.

-For more information, go to setDatabaseConfiguration Command Options on page 5-6.
+For more information, go to setDatabaseConfiguration Command Options on page 5-7.

-For a SQL server with the SSO login on Windows, go to Setting the Database as a SQL Server with SSO Login on Windows on page 5-5 for the detailed steps.
+• For a SQL server with the SSO login on Windows, see Setting the Database as a SQL Server with SSO Login on Windows on page 5-6.

-After the ElectricFlow database configuration is changed, the server attempts to connect to the database to do the initial schema setup.
+After you change the ElectricFlow database configuration, the server attempts to connect to the database to do the initial schema setup.